Box Hill House

-Box Hill House is a heritage-listed former hunting grounds and farm estate and now residential support home at 10 Terry Road, Box Hill, The Hills Shire, New South Wales, Australia.
+Box Hill House is a heritage-listed former hunting grounds and farm estate and now residential support home at 10 Terry Road, Box Hill, New South Wales, a suburb of Sydney, Australia.
 It was built from 1819 to 1897 by Samuel Terry and George Terry.
 It is also known as McCall Garden Colony, Box Hill House in grounds of McCall gardens, McCall Gardens and Box Hill estate.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 The house is located in the grounds of McCall Gardens, a non-profit organisation that provides residential and support services to people living with a physical disability.